Five Across the Eyes (film)

-Five Across the Eyes is a suspense/horror film directed by Greg Swinson and Ryan Thiessen and produced by Trauma One Entertainment.
+Five Across the Eyes is a 2008 American horror film directed by Greg Swinson and Ryan Thiessen and produced by Trauma One Entertainment.
 It was shot in 2005 in Morristown, Tennessee, and neighboring Greene County, Tennessee.

 Plot

 On their way home from a football game, five high school girls get lost in an area known as "the eyes".
 An ensuing accident with a parked SUV in a store parking lot causes the students to panic and flee the scene.
 A vehicle with one headlight starts to follow them until the driver traps them on a deserted road.
 The driver thinking that they wrecked her marriage forces the five girls from their vehicle, forces them to strip and urinate on their clothing at gunpoint.
 After letting them go the driver continues to pursue them throughout the film and performs several violent and sexual acts on them.
 The girls also discover that in the back of the driver's truck there are dead bodies.
 They get their revenge however, when they stab the driver multiple times with a screwdriver and light her corpse on fire.
 They eventually return to the store to find that the driver killed everyone in the store and drove off.
 The movie ends with the girls driving off into the night, one of them puking and then another girl who is driving tells her not to mess up her mother's car.